JakeC007/JakeC007.github.io/ai-safety.md

         <div class="as-aud-card">
           <div class="as-aud-kicker" data-copy="AS-AUD-1-KICKER">AI labs &amp; product teams</div>
           <p data-copy="AS-AUD-1-BODY">
-            Youth safety evaluation past content filters.
-What your age-gating assumes, where your data practices sit against the amended COPPA rule, and how the minors in your user base reason about the product.
+            I can help with youth safety evaluation that goes past content filters, including what your age-gating assumes, where your data practices sit against the amended COPPA rule, and how the minors in your user base reason about the product.
           </p>
           <a href="mailto:jchanen1@uchicago.edu" class="as-aud-link" data-copy="AS-AUD-1-LINK">Start here &rarr;</a>
         </div>